 There are two key messages for members in the guidelines, Hawkins said.
 First, if something seems out of the ordinary, doesn’t fit or doesn’t feel right, tell someone immediately.

-“Second, the number-one thing that can help someone if they find themselves in an active shooter situation is to follow the principles of ‘run, hide, fight.’
+“Second, the No. 1 thing that can help people if they find themselves in an active shooter situation is to follow the principles of ‘run, hide, fight.’
 This approach is taught by law enforcement and security experts around the world,” he said.

 Guidelines emphasize the importance of relying on local law enforcement during emergency situations, being aware of one’s surroundings and following promptings of the Holy Ghost.
 A section dedicated to responding to an armed intruder or active shooter is also included.